WALL STREET JOURNAL-BEST SELLERS | Federal News Network

 1. “Where the Crawdads Sing” by Delia Owens (G.P.
 Putnam’s Sons)

-8. “It’s Not Easy Being a Bunny” by Marilyn Sadler (Random House Books for Young Readers)
+7. “The Wonderful Things You Will Be” by Emily Winfield Martin (Random House Books for Young Readers)

+8. “Celtic Empire” by Clive Cussler and Dirk Cussler (G.P.
+Putnam’s Sons)

 NONFICTION